POSTED BY November 5, 2015 COMMENTS (35)ON

 Note that the interest you earn every 6 months will be taxable in your hands.
 Also at the time of maturity, the long-term capital gains will be applicable, which means that after applying indexation, you will have to pay 20% tax on the returns.
 Note that because KYC is done properly, you cant escape this.

-You can purchase the bonds in paper format or demat holding as per your preference.
-Means if you want the bond in paper format, you will get a receipt and a bond which you can keep in your locker or at home and at the time of maturity you can give it back.
-Or you can hold it in demat form and not worry about keeping the bond safely.
+You can purchase the bonds in paper format or Demat holding as per your preference.
+Means if you want the bond in paper format, you will get a receipt and a bond that you can keep in your locker or at home and at the time of maturity you can give it back.
+Or you can hold it in Demat form and not worry about keeping the bond safely.

 Now if we look at the other side, There are many investors who are very attached to gold and really want to invest in that.
 No logic will move them and no conversation of CAGR will make sense to them.
 So for those investors who were anyways going to buy physical gold or Gold ETF, can look at this scheme as a good alternative.

-However note that the investment in these bonds are going to be mainly illiquid in very short term.
+However, note that the investment in these bonds is going to be mainly illiquid in the very short term.
 If you buy physical gold, you get that liquidity in your hand and if you need money urgently you can sell off the gold.
 You will not get it here.

 So overall, you are the right person to pick if this scheme is for you or not.